nikosid/dice/README.md

 # Dice Counter App

-Application for counting the number of dice dropped
+Application for counting the number of dice dropped.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The application hosted on [https://dice.nikosid.com](dice.nikosid.com) served by Netlify
 ## Available Scripts

 In the project directory, you can run: